-- a) It shall be unlawful for any person to own, keep, or harbor an animal that, without provocation, causes injury to another domestic dog or owned cat, equine, or livestock, excluding severe injury or death as covered in Sec.
-2-407 "Dangerous Dog," regardless of the purpose for which the livestock is owned.
-This section shall not apply to animals injured while willfully trespassing on the owner, keeper, or harborer of the offending animal's premises. - b) It shall be unlawful for any person to own, keep, or harbor an animal that, without provocation, causes death to any owned fowl.
-This section shall not apply to fowl found off the premises of the owner of the fowl. - 2-404 Animals putting person in fear.
-No person shall own, keep or harbor any animal that without provocation, interferes with, chases, bites, or jumps upon any persons or animal, or behaves in a way that a reasonable person would find threatening, on a public right of way or off the property of the owner, keeper, or harborer of the offending animal.
+a) It shall be unlawful for any person to own, keep, or harbor an animal that, without provocation, causes injury to another domestic Dog or owned Cat, Equine, or Livestock, excluding severe injury or death as covered in Sec.
+2-407 "Dangerous Dog," regardless of the purpose for which the Livestock is owned.
+This section shall not apply to animals injured while willfully trespassing on the Owner, keeper, or harborer of the offending animal's premises.

-2-405 Nuisance Animals, Same-Declaration.
+- b) It shall be unlawful for any person to own, keep, or harbor an animal that, without provocation, causes death to any owned Fowl.
+This section shall not apply to Fowl found off the premises of the Owner of the Fowl. - Animals putting person in fear.
+No person shall own, keep or harbor any animal that without provocation, interferes with, chases, bites, or jumps upon any persons or animal, or behaves in a way that a reasonable person would find threatening, on a public right of way or off the property of the Owner, keeper, or harborer of the offending animal. - 2-405 Nuisance Animals, Same-Declaration. - a) Upon the Court's_finding and order for a third time involving the same animal in any 24-month period of subsections 401, 402, or 403 in any combination thereof, or first finding and order of violating of section 404 shall constitute a "Nuisance Animal."
+The Animal Shelter shall create and maintain a list of Nuisance Animals upon final disposition of a Nuisance Animal declaration by the Court. - b) No animal may be declared a nuisance if, at the time of violations the person or animal was teasing, tormenting, abusing or assaulting the alleged Nuisance Animal.
+No animal may be declared a nuisance if the animal was protecting or defending a human being or animal within the immediate vicinity of the animal from what a reasonable person would perceive as an unjustified attack or assault. - c) No person owning, harboring or having the care or custody of a Nuisance Animal shall suffer or permit such animal to go unconfined beyond the premises of such person unless such dog is securely leashed and muzzled or otherwise securely restrained. - d) A Nuisance Animal is "unconfined" if while on the premises of its Owner such animal is not securely confined indoors or confined in a securely enclosed and locked pen upon the premises of the person.
+Such pen must be adequate to ensure the confinement of such Dog upon the premises. - e) The Owner of a Nuisance Animal shall attend and complete a training class approved by the Enforcement Officer that is designated to teach the Owner how to manage or correct problem behavior.
+The class must be completed and receipt thereof sent to the Animal Shelter within 60 days following finding and order of the triggering offense and Nuisance Animal declaration. - f) Failure to keep a Nuisance Animal according to the above requirements shall be a separate violation of this Article and the animal may be subject to impoundment pending the disposition of the keeping in violation hearing.

-- a) Upon the Administrative Hearing Officer's finding and order for a third time involving the same animal in any 24-month period of subsections 401, 402, or 403 in any combination thereof, or first finding and order of violating of section 404 shall constitute a "Nuisance Animal."
-The Douglas County Clerk's Office shall create and maintain a list of Nuisance Animals upon final disposition of a Nuisance Animal declaration by the Administrative Hearing Officer. - b) No animal may be declared a nuisance if, at the time of violations the person or animal was teasing, tormenting, abusing or assaulting the alleged Nuisance Animal.
-No animal may be declared a nuisance if the animal was protecting or defending a human being or animal within the immediate vicinity of the animal from what a reasonable person would perceive as an unjustified attack or assault. - c) No person owning, harboring or having the care or custody of a Nuisance Animal shall suffer or permit such animal to go unconfined beyond the premises of such person unless such dog is securely leashed and muzzled or otherwise securely restrained. - d) A Nuisance Animal is "unconfined" if while on the premises of its owner such animal is not securely confined indoors or confined in a securely enclosed and locked pen upon the premises of the person.
-Such pen must be adequate to ensure the confinement of such dog upon the premises. - e) The owner of a Nuisance Animal shall attend and complete a training class approved by the Enforcement Officer that is designated to teach the owner how to manage or correct problem behavior.
-The class must be completed and receipt thereof sent to the Douglas County Clerk's Office within 60 days following finding and order of the triggering offense and Nuisance Animal declaration. - f) Failure to keep a Nuisance Animal according to the above requirements shall be a separate violation of this Article. - g) Upon the owner's request, the County may remove any animal from the list of Nuisance Animals if there are no additional instances of the behavior described in this Section within 24 months of the date of conviction and designation of a Nuisance Animal, and the owner has complied with all keeping restrictions outlined in this subsection without incident.
-Request shall be made to the County Clerk in writing and forwarded to the Administrative Hearing Officer for determination.
+g) Upon the Owner's request, the County may remove any animal from the list of Nuisance Animals if there are no additional instances of the behavior described in this Section within 24 months of the date of conviction and designation of a Nuisance Animal, and the Owner has complied with all keeping restrictions outlined in this subsection without incident.
+Request shall be made to the Animal Shelter in writing and forwarded to the Court for determination.